Quick Fixes for Puffy Eyes: 6 Ways to De-Puff Eyes Fast

 This quick movement activates the small muscles around the eyes and helps encourage fluid movement, which can make the area look less puffy and more awake.

-Why it works:
+Why it helps:

-When that movement slows down (like after sleep or screen time), fluid can sit under the eyes and make them look puffier.
+When that movement slows down, like after sleep or screen time, fluid can sit under the eyes and make them look puffier.
+This quick blink-and-open sequence helps wake that area back up and get things moving again.

 It’s simple, but it can make your eyes look less puffy and more awake.